boyuanliuoptics/DOS-calculation/README.md

 ![3Dexample](https://github.com/boyuanliuoptics/DOS-calculation/raw/master/3Dexample.bmp)

-You can change the settings in the the ctl file to use *DOS_Tr.m* to calculate the DOS and we provide a ctl exmple of two dimension as well.
+You can change the settings in the the ctl file to use *DOS_Tr.m* to calculate the DOS.
 It is ok to use band data from other band-computing softwares, as long as the band data is in the right form.

 Notice and Future Plans
 ----------------------------------------
-The DOS in 2D structures is not as smooth as that in 3D due to the inherent characteristic of the two methods.
-We will find some other methods more compatible to 2D situations, like adaptive Gaussian broadening method, to give a better solution for 2D sructures in the future.
+The two methods are simple to expand to 2D structures.
+However, the DOS in 2D structures is not as smooth as that in 3D due to the inherent characteristic of the two methods.
+Thus we recommend Gaussian method in 2D to obtain a better DOS.